Earned media is like lightning in a bottle for startups — but only if you know how to drum it up for yourself.

 I once met an editor of a top NYC-based national magazine at a networking event; during our small talk, he mentioned he had gotten one thousand pitches that day.
 This is extreme, but receiving dozens or even hundreds of pitches a day is not abnormal for editors at established outlets.

-Example #4: Seizing The Opportunity
+Example No. 3: Seizing the Opportunity

 Outlet: USA TODAY